lloydbayley/lloydbayley.github.io/_posts/2024-09-29-FreePBX-Lenny.md

 I have them in /var/lib/asterisk/sounds/itslenny
 Make sure they are owned by asterisk and have the appropriate permissions.
 (Probably 664)

 Have fun.
-It's been MANY years since I fiddled with this, do dumenting it was a bit tricky but I think it will make sense.
+It's been MANY years since I fiddled with this, so documenting it was a bit tricky but I think it will make sense.